segmentio/segment-docs/src/connections/destinations/catalog/optimizely-full-stack/index.md

 When implementing Optimizely Full Stack via cloud-mode, Segment will map `track` events to Optimizely `track` events on our servers and deliver the data to your Optimizely project as usual.

+> note ""
-**Note:** If you are using Optimizely SDKs v1.x or v2.x the `attributes` object that is passed in for a visitor with any `activate` or `isFeatureEnabled` call has to be the same as the `attributes` object passed to any `track` made for that user id in order to be attributed on the Optimizely results page.
+> **Note:** If you are using Optimizely SDKs v1.x or v2.x: if a visitor has any `activate` or `isFeatureEnabled` calls, their `attributes` object for these calls must match the `attributes` object passed to any `track` calls for that user id so that it can be correctly attributed on the Optimizely results page.

 If you are using Optimizely SDKs v3+, [Easy Event Tracking](https://blog.optimizely.com/2019/02/26/introducing-easy-event-tracking-the-easier-way-to-understand-and-optimize-the-customer-journey/) is enabled by default for decision events.
 Set up does not require maintaining the attributes of a user as long as the user id stays the same between Optimizely `activate` and `isFeatureEnabled` calls and Segment `track` calls to have Optimizely `metrics` populated in the Optimizely results page.
 If you would like to segment your Optimizely results by user `attribute`, then make sure the `attributes` passed in for the `activate` and `isFeatureEnabled` calls match the `attributes` passed in for the `track` calls for that user id.